Genivia/ugrep/README.md

   included for Linux, Mac, and Windows.

 - **ugrep is free [BSD-3](https://opensource.org/licenses/BSD-3-Clause) source
-  code** and does not include any GNU or BSD grep open source code or algorithms.
-  **ugrep** is built on the RE/flex open source library.
+  code** and does not include any GNU or BSD grep open source code.  **ugrep** uses the RE/flex open source library.

 - **ugrep is evolving** and more features will be added.
 You can help!
 We love your feedback (issues) and contributions (pull requests) ❤️  For example, what